Helsinki 11.5.2022

 our cooperation and take into account changes in the security environment.

-This document is a political declaration and not a legally binding commitment under international law.
+This document is a political declaration and not a legally binding commitment

 24.2.2022